WHAT WE KNOW

-In this randomized, double-blind, placebo-controlled study on healthy adults study, the researchers set out to examine the general effects of goji.
-Study participants were administered 120 mL Lycium barbaric juice or placebo for 14 days and then asked to subjectively answer a questionnaire about well-being, neurological and psychological traits, gastrointestinal complaints, musculoskeletal complaints and cardiovascular complaints plus side effects before and after.
+In this randomized, double-blind, placebo-controlled study on healthy adults, the researchers set out to examine the general effects of goji berries.
+Study participants were administered 120 mL Lycium barbaric juice or placebo for 14 days and then asked to subjectively answer a questionnaire about well-being, neurological and psychological traits, gastrointestinal complaints, musculoskeletal complaints and cardiovascular complaints, plus side effects before and after.
 The results found that participants experienced significantly increased energy, athletic performance, sleep quality, ease of waking up, ability to focus, mental acuity, calmness and an overall sense of feeling healthy, content and happy.
-They also reported significantly decreased levels of fatigue and stress, significantly improved GI function.
+They also reported significantly decreased levels of stress and significantly improved GI function.
 No changes in musculoskeletal or cardiovascular complaints were reported.

 Harunobu Amagase and Dwight M. Nance.
 "A randomized, double-blind, placebo-controlled, clinical study of the general effects of a standardized Lycium barbarum (Goji) Juice, GoChi” The Journal of Alternative and Complementary Medicine.
 May 2008, 14(4): 403–412.